DIABETES EDUCATION PROGRAM

 Healthy Coping and Self Care Strategies

 Life is stressful.
 There are all kinds of little and big life scenarios that make managing life and diabetes challenging.
 It’s critical to find positive and healthy ways to cope with stress so you don’t turn to unhealthy habits like smoking, excessive alcohol consumption, little to no activity or bad eating habits.
 Your diabetes education team here will provide you with healthy ways to cope with stress from seeking support, to incorporating some activity into your everyday life to positive thinking.

 Monitoring Blood Sugar

-Blood sugar monitoring is vital for all diabetics so they are aware and in tune with their body and how lifestyle choices and medication are impacting sugar levels throughout the day.
+Blood sugar monitoring is vital for all diabetics so they are aware of and in tune with their body, along with how lifestyle choices and medication are impacting sugar levels throughout the day.
 All of our patients receive a complimentary meter for testing blood sugars at home.